How to save money on food

 Buy spices in 100g bags from Asian supermarkets and refill your cupboard spice pots, keeping the bags for the next refill.
 Share spices with friends or family and take in turns to buy them.

-Shop at Lidl or Aldi for lunchbox items such as biscuits, crisps and dried fruit, as they work out so much cheaper than brands, and taste exactly the same.
+Shop at Lidl or Aldi for lunchbox items such as biscuits, crisps and dried fruit, as they work out so much cheaper than brands, and taste just the same.

 For meat, fish and salad, try to pick up something reduced from Sainsbury’s or Waitrose on the way home – these are regularly reduced.
 Sausages and braising steak are worth looking out for.
 Anything spare goes in the freezer.